-PSYC 390 Independent Study in Psychology (.25, .5 or 1)
+PSYC 390 Independent Study in Psychology (1, 2 or 4)

 This course is intended for students who wish to receive credit to work with faculty on research or to study with faculty.
-Students may earn .25, .5, or 1 credit.
+Students may earn 1, 2, or 4 semester hours.

-Prerequisite: PSYC 210 and Instructor consent
+- Prerequisite: PSYC 210 and Instructor consent

+- Offering: Every semester

+- Instructor: Staff

 A semester-long study of topics in Psychology.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to majors/minors in other departments.